codeforamerica/style-guide/_components/type.md

 ## Text Styles

-Any large portions of text should be set at the regular text size (19px) in order to increase readability.
-Detail text size are great for interface elements or content that is secondary to the main content.

 <div class="preview">
+	<p class="lead-in">This is a lead-in sentence.
+Use it at the beginning of a page to provide context.</p>
-	<p>This is what regular paragraph text looks like.</p>
+	<p>This is what regular paragraph text looks like.
+Any large portions of text should be set at the regular text size (19px) in order to increase readability.</p>
 	<p class="detail-text">Detail text can be used for secondary ui elements.</p>
 	<p class="large-text">Larger text is helpful for primary menu items.</p>
 </div>